 Montgomery tubercles, also known as Montgomery glands, are raised white bumps that look similar to goosebumps on the nipple and surrounding areola.
-They are named after William Fetherstone Montgomery, an Irish physician and obstetrician who first described them in 1837, although it is fair to assume that many thousands of women, over many generations, had been aware of their existence well before then!
+They are named after William Fetherstone Montgomery, an Irish physician and obstetrician who first described them in 1837.
+Although it is fair to assume that many thousands of women, over many generations, have been aware of their existence well before then!

 What are Montgomery tubercles?

-A sign of pregnancy?
+Are Montgomery tubercles a sign of early pregnancy?

 - Morning sickness;

-- Unusual emotional sensitivity and mood swings;
+- Emotional sensitivity and mood swings;

 - A need for frequent urination.

-- Nipple stimulation;
+- Nipple stimulation

-- Clothes and bras that are too tight-fitting.
+- Clothes and bras that are too tight-fitting

-Montgomery tubercles and pregnancy
+Montgomery tubercles during and after pregnancy

-- Increased secretion of oil to keep the nipple moist and supple to protect from damage or soreness during breastfeeding.
-The oils that are secreted have antibacterial properties that protect the nipples and surrounding skin of the breasts from infection.
+- Antibacterial properties: The oils that are secreted have antibacterial properties that protect the nipples and surrounding skin of the breasts from infection.

-- Avoid washing your nipples with soap or using astringent cleansers when you are pregnant or breastfeeding – a rinse with clean water is adequate – so that the oils necessary for keeping the skin supple and infection-free are not stripped away.
+- Avoid washing your nipples with soap or using harsh cleansers when you are pregnant or breastfeeding – a rinse with clean water is adequate – so that the oils necessary for keeping the skin supple and infection-free are not stripped away.

 - Try to avoid any non-breathable material like plastic lining in your bra, bra pads or nursing bra.

-Take a look
+Take a look!